mattjnewberry/mattjnewberry.github.io/misc/lara-firth-anniversary.md

 The data doesn't tell the whole story, so hopefully a timeline of our relationship add's some colour...

-_*Note: Availability of "nice" photos was a key factor in an events inclusion in the timeline, an events exclusion does not correspond to it's value_
+_*Note: Availability of "nice" photos was a key factor in an events inclusion in the timeline, so some meaningful moments aren’t shown here — that doesn’t mean they weren’t important._

 <div id="timeline-wrapper">
   <div id="timeline-controls">